High Uric Acid: 5 Common Causes

 High uric acid in the blood is called hyperuricemia.
-In order to maintain normal levels you need to reduce your intake of certain foods, foods rich in purines.
-The excess is removed through urine or passes to the intestines.
+In order to maintain normal levels, you need to reduce your intake of certain foods, foods rich in purines.
+Excess of this acid is removed through urine or passes through the intestines.
 Otherwise, it can build up in the joints and form crystals.

 Causes of high uric acid

-One third of the uric acid body that exists in the human body comes from food and drink which is rich in purine.
-The other two thirds are produced naturally by the body.
-Therefore, it’s important to know the causes for high uric acid.
+One-third of the uric acid body that exists in the human body comes from food and drink which is rich in purine.
+The other two-thirds are produced naturally by the body.
+Therefore, it’s important to know the causes of having too much of this acid.

 1. Poor diet

-It doesn’t tend to be the only cause, but it’s a very important factor in controlling this illness.
+Although it doesn’t tend to be the only cause, it’s a very important factor in controlling this illness.
 Eating foods that are rich in purine such as meat, offal, fish, sausages, or burgers produce higher levels of uric acid.
-Each a lot of salt also doesn’t help.
+Also, eating a lot of salt doesn’t help.

 2. Refined sugar